 Hazel Johnson was the first African American woman to become a general in the U.S. Army.
 She was appointed the Chief of the Army Nurse Corps in 1979.
 Johnson held a doctorate in education administration from Catholic University (1978) and had honorary degrees from Morgan State University, Villanova University, and the University of Maryland.

 Johnson first became interested in nursing while growing up on a farm in Westchester, Pennsylvania.
-Her career began when we she received her nursing degree from the Harlem Hospital in New York City in 1950.
+Her career began when we she received her nursing degree from the Harlem Hospital in New York City, New York in 1950.
 She then attended Villanova University where she received her bachelor’s and soon afterwards joined the Army Nurse Corps in 1955.

 Johnson served in Japan at a U.S. Army Evacuation Hospital.
 She served at Walter Reed Army Medical Center in 1960 where she was a staff and operating room nurse.
 Between 1963 and 1967, she was an operating room instructor and supervisor while on a tour of three different hospitals.
 Johnson reached the rank of major in 1967.